British Columbia

 Three Michelin Keys • 25 tents • May–September • Baillie Lodges

-The benchmark of BC wilderness luxury and the most recognised name in Canadian expedition lodging.
-Twenty-five luxury canvas tents on the banks of Clayoquot Sound, 40 minutes from Tofino by boat or float plane, set within a UNESCO Biosphere Reserve where old-growth forest meets Pacific coastline.
-The culinary programme — using a kitchen garden, local seafood, and foraged ingredients — earned three Michelin Keys in 2024 and retained them in 2025.
+The benchmark of BC wilderness luxury.
+Twenty-five canvas tents on the banks of Clayoquot Sound, 40 minutes from Tofino by boat or float plane, within a UNESCO Biosphere Reserve where old-growth forest meets Pacific coastline.
+The culinary programme earned three Michelin Keys in 2024 and retained them in 2025.
 Activities range from horseback riding and kayaking to helicopter excursions into the surrounding mountains.
-The accessibility from Tofino (itself reachable by road or float plane from Vancouver) makes Clayoquot the most logistically straightforward of the serious BC wilderness lodges.
-The 2026 season runs 21 May to 27 September.
-Book well ahead — it is frequently sold out for July and August by early in the year.
+The 2026 season runs 21 May to 27 September — frequently sold out for July and August by early in the year.

 Great Bear Rainforest — Central Coast